 Burning biomass, whether naturally or from human activity, also contributes moderately to methane emissions.

 A small amount of methane is consumed by soil bacteria.
 Methane emitted into the atmosphere breaks down naturally through oxidation.
 Methane’s chemical formula is CH4.
-When it reacts with oxygen in the atmosphere, it forms water (H2O) and carbon dioxide (CO2).
+When it is oxidized in the atmosphere, it forms water (H2O) and carbon dioxide (CO2).
 The carbon dioxide produced in methane oxidation is a greenhouse gas, but it has only one-fiftieth (2%) of the global warming impact of unoxidized methane.
 So despite the carbon dioxide produced, methane oxidation is a huge net gain for the climate.

 Increases in atmospheric methane levels are caused by a combination of changes in emissions and in the rate of atmospheric oxidation.
-When methane emissions are stable, atmospheric methane levels are usually stable.
-But today, neither is stable.
 Atmospheric methane concentrations are rising fast – faster than carbon dioxide or other GHGs – and are now at record levels.
-Since the pre-industrial era, atmospheric methane has risen almost threefold while atmospheric carbon dioxide has increased by less than 50%.
-The increase in methane is predominantly due to agriculture and fossil fuel use.
+Since the pre-industrial era, atmospheric methane has risen almost threefold while atmospheric carbon dioxide has increased by about 50%.
+The increase in anthropogenic methane is predominantly due to agriculture, waste and fossil fuel use.